 What are the benefits perovskites offer over conventional solar cells?

 Perovskites are opening up a big market mainly because they address three major limitations of conventional solar cells.

 - Made from silicon that is rarely found in pure form and requires high energy to process

 - Weight which is more compared to perovskites

 - Power conversion efficiency which hasn’t increased considerably, but for perovskites, it has increased 5-fold in the last 7 years and shows great potential for improvement

 - Other value propositions of perovskites include flexibility, semi-transparency, thin film etc.

-The promise of greater efficiencies combined with lower production costs indicates that perovskite solar panels will soon be commercially available in the market, possibly even as soon as 2017.
+In order to enable a truly low cost-per-watt will require perovskite solar cells to have the much-heralded trio of high efficiency, long lifetimes and low manufacturing costs.
+The promise of greater efficiencies combined with the potential for lowering production costs indicates that perovskite solar panels will soon be commercially available in the market, possibly even as soon as 2018.
 And this is a technology disruptor to look out for!